 Train From Hoi An To Nha Trang

 Taking the train is my absolute favorite way to see Vietnam.
-There always seems to be incredible countryside or coastal views out the window.
+There always seem to be incredible countryside or coastal views out the window.
 I have actually taken the train completely from North to South.

 What Is The Regular Train Like